CityOfBoston/patterns/README.md

 To develop against the pattern library, you can run:

-`yarn gulp`
+`npm run dev`

-This will build the components and watch for changes.
-Run `yarn fractal -- start --watch` in another window to keep a server running.
+This will build the components and watch for changes, and start up a Fractal server on localhost to show the library.

+Fractal uses a self-signed SSL certificate that is not trusted by browsers.
+If you’re using Chrome, you can allow invalid local signatures from this config setting: chrome://flags/#allow-insecure-localhost

 ## Check-in / Deployment